LabMaestro

 Physical Size

 The physical dimensions of your display.
-By default, reported in centimetres.
+By default, reported in centimeters.

 None